Forsaken? Psalm 22

 When I was asked by Dorothea Stockmar, German writer

-and artist if I would be interested in producing a work around her latest book The Wheel of Mourning, I was charged by the presence of a bereft family dynamic.
+and artist if I would be interested in producing a work around her latest book The Wheel of Mourning, this came to mind.

-A mother.
-A father.
-And a sibling.
-Three estranged wheels of mourning frozen in time, much like the human casts of Pompeii from which I took inspiration for these forms.
+A grief-stricken home.
+A mother, a father, sibling and the echo of an ever present absence.
+All momentarily frozen here in time.
+And very much like the human casts of Pompeii from which I took inspiration for these forms.

 Medium/wood/air drying clay/fibreglass/casting resin/copper/paint/varnish.